al66/imicros-feel-interpreter/README.md

 FEEL interpreter written in JavaScript.

-Developed for of the imicros backend but can be used also stand-alone.
+Developed for of the imicros backend, but can be used also stand-alone.

 ## Installation
 ```